 Tips for Communication & Transparency in Contract Drafting

 Communication and transparency are key in the early stages of the contract drafting process.
-From navigating contract terms to making sure involved parties are on the same page, the beginning of the contract cycle relies on an open and ongoing dialogue between individuals for the best results.
+From navigating contract terms to making sure involved parties are on the same page, the beginning of the contract lifecycle relies on an open and ongoing dialogue between individuals for the best results.

 Have a Vision & Solid Goals in the Initial Drafting Stages